rwcitek/docker/_slides/DockerGentleIntro.md

 ```
 --rm          # remove the container instance on exit
 -i            # make interactive
--t            # Allocate a pseudo-TTY
+-t            # allocate a pseudo-TTY
 --name        # assign a name to the container instance
 ```